McMasterRS/lm_docker4web/installation.md

 Before installing the Docker Engine, you will need to set up the Docker repository:

-1. Update the `apt` package index and install packages that allow `apt` to use a repository over HTTPS:
+1. In the Ubuntu's terminal window, update the `apt` package index and install packages that allow `apt` to use a repository over HTTPS:

     ```bash
     apt-get update && apt-get install ca-certificates curl gnupg